-The subject won his weight class and the overall title for
+The subject won his weight class and the overall

+fat.
 The following is a brief summary of his preparation:

 The subject usually walked at least two hours if not up to